U.S. Alerts

 Night

-Sunday Night: Partly cloudy, with a low around 81.
-West wind around 5 mph becoming calm after midnight.
+Monday Night: Partly cloudy, with a low around 81.
+West wind around 5 mph becoming calm in the evening.

 Partly Cloudy